Transfer flow

 - Mobile money deposits to specified accounts

-- ACH transfers using provided account information
+- ACH transfers using the provided account information

 Crypto-to-Fiat Transfers